-After you've sat your IELTS on computer, you get your results within 3-5 days.
+After you've sat your IELTS test, you generally get your results within 3-5 days (provided you did the IELTS on computer test).
 When your Test Centre notifies you that your results are available, you can check them online.
 You also receive an official IELTS Test Report Form.
 In this article, we'll give you a list of 5 things you can do with your IELTS results.

 1. Use IELTS to get into top international universities

 Let's look at number 1 in our list of 5 things you can do with your IELTS results.
 Having an IELTS score brings many opportunities.
 You can use your IELTS results to study at a top university in Australia, the UK, the US, Canada or New Zealand!
 Most renowned universities around the world ask for IELTS as an English language test for the admission of international students.
 The University of Oxford, the University of Cambridge, Harvard University, Stanford University (and many more) all accept IELTS.
 The score you need depends on which university you’d like to attend.

 2. IELTS is great for your international career

 Being the world’s most popular English language test, more than 11,500 organisations in 140 countries trust your IELTS results.
 So, if you want to work for a top multi-national company in the finance/accounting industry for example, like Ernst and Young Australia, Deloitte and PricewaterhouseCoopers (PWC), you can use IELTS.
 Or, if you want to score a job that’s in high demand in Canada, show them your IELTS results.
 Even for a job in education or government, a good result on your IELTS certificate can help you achieve your career aspirations.

 3. Add IELTS test on LinkedIn (or your resume)